mattreturn1/Project_CV/README.md

 make
 ```

-- If you encounter errors, ensure all dependencies (e.g., OpenCV) are installed and the environment is active.
+This command compiles the project using the generated Makefile.
+If you encounter errors during this step, ensure you have the necessary dependencies and that the environment is correctly set up.

 ---

 ## 5️.
 Run the Program

+- Execute the compiled program:

 ```bash
 ./Project_CV
 ```

-- The executable will be in the root or build/ directory, depending on your build configuration.
+**Note:** The executable will be located in the build folder if you used an out-of-source build, or directly in the project folder if you did an in-source build.

 ---